How to beat your designer’s block

 - mindlessly run through a pre-established routine.

 I’m hardly alone when it comes to being susceptible to the temptations of the internet and my physical surroundings.
 So when I’m priming myself to work, I’ve learned that setting constraints drastically minimizes any risk of giving into the resistance.
+My constraints are:

 - Setting up a specific account on my computer using the parental controls feature that blocks all social media and distraction-friendly apps.
 Apps like Freedom and RescueTime also work well for blocking the internet and are available for Mac, Windows and Android.